beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

 ## What You Will Learn

-- How to design your very own customised keyboard cap for MX-style mechanical keyboards
+- How to design your very own customised keyboard cap for most keyboards
 - Techniques for digital sculpting and modeling in Nomad Sculpt and/or Fusion 360
 - Preparing and slicing models for 3D printing
 - Basics of 3D printing and post-processing